-Memory disturbance: Amnesia of varying severity has been reported following normal doses this medication.
+Memory disturbance: Medications such as flurazepam can cause memory loss (amnesia).
+Amnesia of varying severity has been reported following normal doses of this medication.
 Elderly patients are at particular risk.

 Withdrawal: Flurazepam can become habit-forming.
 Withdrawal symptoms similar to those occurring with other benzodiazepines as well as alcohol have been observed after stopping flurazepam suddenly after having taken it regularly over a period of time.
 These symptoms include:

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.